 Chapter 1 - The Package

 Dead bugs, and splinters make for one hell of a taxedmery visit but Caroll was smitten with my latest find, a three legged fern-tounged, Spiny Warscher.
 Caroll was at least pleased my specimen was sans skid marks and tire imprints (unlike the last one which I “stumbled” upon after a full day of having my head blazed on Berjzen catnip and their version of some kind of pornagraphic, chocolate Harvey Wallbanger) with its lush fur-coated belly and teal eyes, or at least what passes for eye in this part of… well let just keep some things secret for both our sakes.
-No one want “them” to be brought into this.
+No one wants “them” to be brought into this.

 Caroll mumbled something from his squeaky work stool but I wasn’t paying attention.
 My conscience had been piqued by a strange note I saw written in the sky that night.
 I couldn’t tell if it had been written for me or if I was just some cosmic eavesdropper on a discussion well above any pay grade I could imagine.
 “Damn, man!”, Caroll yelled.
 I turned to face Caroll and the Warscher spatchcocked across his desk.
 In his blood covered hands was a manilla envelope.
 “What the hell kinda crap are you trying to pull?”, he quipped.

 I grabbed the envelope.
 It was thick.
 Covered in stains and wrinkles but there wasn’t any blood on it.
-Yet, Caroll’s hands and the carcass were soaked red.
+Yet, Caroll’s hands and the carcass were soaked deep red.
 Neither of us said anything.
 We just stared at the envelope.
 It was a standard manila envelope; similar to the kind used at the “ranch” to pass papers from office to office.
 I noticed a strange smell when I popped opened the flap.
 It was an odd smell, like something between my dirt floor basement and the pancakes special over at the all-nite diner on 132.
 Inside was a stack of old discolored paper.
 I pulled out the stack of twenty or so pages.
 Caroll wiped off his hands and came over, “What is that?”.
 I didn’t answer.
 I was too busy reading what I had just found.
 I thought they were letters of some sort, or maybe poems, but then I realized these were song lyrics.
 As I scanned each page I found cryptic references to my own experiences and memories, but I didn’t write these.
 Did I?

 - Conrad Gonzo